Online Computer Science Programs - No GRE or GMAT Required

 Upon completing the program, graduates can work as software developers, software engineers, computer programmers, and computer scientists.

 Colorado State University offers an online master’s program in computer science.
-The faculty for the program has extensive experience in development and research.
+The faculty has extensive experience in development and research.

 Admission requirements include a bachelor’s degree from a regionally accredited institution; a grade point average of 3.0 on all undergraduate coursework (and a grade point average of 3.2 in computer science and mathematics); and an understanding of computer organization, data structures, and algorithms, and software design methodology.
 GRE test scores are recommended but not required.
 TOEFL test scores are a requirement for international applicants only.